Boarding and Docking

 Docking the boat

-• Rowers should keep the boat balanced and gently lay back to allow the oar to move parallel to the boat.
+• Rowers on the dock side should lay back gently and allow the oar to move parallel to the boat.

-• Rowers should assist by watching for the dock and gently pushing against it to ensure that the boat does not hit the dock.
+• Rowers should watch for the dock and gently pushing against it to ensure that the boat does not hit the dock.

 • The Coxswain and #1 will tie the boat to the dock.

-• Rowers should not start to get out until the coxswain ensures that the stern and bow of the boat are secured to the dock.
+• First and foremost, the coxswain must ensure that the stern and bow of the boat are secured to the dock.

-• To balance the boat when getting out, rowers should stand on the center board, lift one foot onto the dock, and ease themselves out of the boat.
-Rowers should not stand on the seat when they are getting out of the boat as this could damage the seat.
+• To balance the boat when getting out, rowers should stand on the center board, lift one foot or knee onto the dock, and ease themselves out of the boat.
+Rowers should not stand on the seat as this could damage the seat.